Shape of Clusters as a Probe of Screening Mechanisms in Modified Gravity

-Fig.\ref{fig:contours} shows an example of the phenomenology we are dealing with.
-The plot shows iso-densities and iso-surfaces for the Newtonian potential and both scalar fields in the plane that corresponds to the major and intermediate axis of the system.
-As expected, the Newtonian iso-potentials fall apart from the matter-iso-densities and acquire a form that is much closer to sphericity.
+Fig.\ref{fig:contours} shows iso-densities and iso-surfaces for the Newtonian potential and both scalar fields in the plane that corresponds to the major and intermediate axis of the system.
+As expected, the Newtonian iso-potential falls apart from the matter-iso-densities and acquire a form that is much closer to sphericity.
 In the scalar field cases, we find not only that their iso-surfaces follow the density distribution much closer than the Newtonian potential, but also that there are differences between them (even when the range of the field is the same for both models).

 We find that symmetron fields tend to be more spherical than the chameleons.
 The reason for such difference lies in the mechanism driving the screening of the fifth force: in the symmetron there is a defined threshold density above which the field decouples from matter (the fifth force vanishes), while in the chameleon the fifth force disappears slowly and continuously (its range becomes shorter) as the density becomes higher and higher.